Chapter 7: Changes

 go by without having one of our ambush patrols make contact with bands

 of roving sappers.
-These sappers would try sneaking in close to our
+These sappers would also try sneaking in close to our

 listening posts near the NDP.
 Some would turn our claymore mines around